 Pilgrims also find their way across the Holy Island causeway to see the other treasures the island has to offer, although you must remember to check the safe crossing times before you set off.

 Standing on a rocky outcrop overlooking the island is Lindisfarne Castle - a small fortress first built in 1550 and today looked after by the National Trust.
+Please note Lindisfarne Castle is closed 2017-2018 for major restoration works.

 Holy Island has a national reputation as a wildlife haven and is home to a national nature reserve.
 As well as numerous rare birds, you may even spot the grey seal that are resident on the nearby Farne Islands all year round.